-- Remove bilge T-handle and transom drain plug immediately after removing from the water. - Clean and dry the boat interior and exterior thoroughly.
+- Remove bilge T-handle and transom drain plug immediately after removing the boat from the water and drain all ballast tanks. - Clean and dry the boat interior and exterior thoroughly.
 Inspect boat hull for residue and remove if present. - Clean bilge area thoroughly and operate the bilge pump to remove any water from bilge lines. - Remove all seat cushions and open all storage areas.
-Store the seat cushions in a cool dry place. - Apply coat of wax to entire surface of boat. - Flush engine-cooling system with clean water.
+Store the seat cushions in a cool dry place. - Apply coat of wax to entire gelcoat surface of boat. - Flush engine-cooling system with clean water.
 Do not exceed 1500 RPM while flushing for 5-10 minutes. - Perform annual scheduled maintenance.
 Refer to engine owner's manual for complete engine winterization procedures as well as scheduled maintenance.